-I have another snack cake for you, this time one with a yellow cake base and mini chocolate chips.
+I have another snack cake for you, this time one with a yellow cake base and mini chocolate chips: chocolate chip snack cake.
 I must admit I’ve been enjoying these snack cakes more than layer cakes – the frosting to cake ratio is perfect, and eating small squares of cake instead of giant triangles somehow feels just right.
 If you prefer an all chocolate cake, I have that for you here.

 “Hold summer in your hand, pour summer in a glass, a tiny glass of course, the smallest tingling sip for children; change the season in your veins by raising glass to lip and tilting summer in.” -Ray Bradbury, Dandelion Wine